-The gobal automotive sensor market size was estimated at USD 18.68 billion in 2014.
+The global automotive sensor market size was estimated at USD 18.68 billion in 2014.
 Favorable government initiatives for passenger safety and security in various regions are expected to drive revenue growth.
-These devices have become an essential part of automobiles, which detect parameters such as heat and speed, and take precautionary measures in case of danger.
-Due to advancement in technology, vehicles are being equipped with numerous sensing devices that provide information on different parameters ensuring comfort, safety, and security.
+These devices have become an essential part of automobiles, which detect parameters such as heat and speed and take precautionary measures in case of danger.
+Due to advancements in technology, vehicles are being equipped with numerous sensing devices that provide information on different parameters ensuring comfort, safety, and security.

 The shift towards self-driving cars could significantly boost the automotive sensor market as more intelligent data processing devices are required to make autonomous decisions.
 For example, self-driving cars by Google use quad-core PCs that process 1.3 million laser measurements and make 20 driving decisions every second.
 To give computers control over driving, more intelligent sensors are required.

 The product segment includes physical property, process variable, proximity & positioning, and chemical property.
 Physical property devices are used to measure physical parameters such as force, vibration, motion, and speed.
 The segment is expected to dominate over the forecast period with a revenue share of over 24% in 2014.

 The process variable includes pressure, temperature, and flow & level sensing devices.
 The segment was valued at USD 4.60 billion in 2014 and is expected to grow at a CAGR of 8.2% from 2015 to 2022.
 Proximity and positioning devices are used for electronic stability control in information display and control.